CameronRWS/Conways-Game-of-Life/DEVELOPER.md

-# COMS 327 - Project 2 Part A
+# COMS 327 - Project 2 Part B
-This part of the project is an implementation of Conway's Game of Life displayed graphically.
+This part of the project is an implementation of Conway's Game of Life displayed on a graphics window with the ability for user interaction.

 ## Key Datastructures

 - CellularAutomaton.h - Stores a CA in a convenient class with various methods to modify the CA.
-- GraphicsClient.h - Convenient class for communicating with a graphics server via various drawing methods.
+- GraphicsClient.h - Convenient class for communicating with a graphics server/window via various drawing methods.
 This class encapsulates what a window created by the graphics server is.
+- GCMessage.h - Stores a Graphics Client message.
+- CAGraphicsSimulator.h - Simulates a Cellular Automaton graphically.
+Handles all of the logic that is unique to simulating the Cellular Automaton using the Graphics Client without having to modify what the CA and GC class do.

 ## Source Files
-##### main.cpp - Connects to a GraphicsServer and simulates a Cellular Automaton.
+##### casimulator.cpp - Connects to a Graphics Window and simulates a Cellular Automaton.

 - Also contains a function for calculating the next state of a cell in a Cellular Automaton.
 This step function is based on Conway's Game of Life.